cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/index.rst

 RELATIONAL DATABASE THEORY
 ==========================

 Part 3 of this book explains the mathematical and theoretical foundations of relational database technology.
 The diagram below shows the strong dependencies between chapters.
-The first three chapters need to be read in order; however, chapter 3.3 on database normalization should be accessible for students who have a strong foundation in relational databases through the lens of SQL (:numref:`Part {number} <sql-part>` of the text).
+The first three chapters need to be read in order; however, chapter 3.3 on database normalization should be accessible for students who have a strong foundation in relational databases through the lens of SQL (:numref:`Part {number} <sql-part>` of the text) even without the preceding chapters on the relational model.
+Readers of chapter 3.4 will benefit from some exposure to SQL as well, although that is not a prerequisite.

 .. figure:: chapter_dependencies.svg